Quantum Walks for Chemical Reaction Networks: Existing graph representations of CRNs

-\textbf{Method 3: Bipartite molecule–reaction graphs.} CRNs can also be represented as directed bipartite graphs~\cite{Margraf2019systematic}, in which the vertex sets correspond to \emph{molecules} and \emph{reactions}.
-Edges connect molecules to the reactions in which they participate, with directionality distinguishing reactants from products.
-Importantly, reversibility is naturally incorporated: reversing all edges of a reaction node does not invalidate the representation.
-This construction generalises to arbitrary stoichiometry and emphasises the indirect coupling of molecules via reactions, reminiscent of the “virtual flask” concept~\cite{Simm2017contextCRN}.
-Bipartite graphs are particularly attractive for systematic enumeration of chemical subspaces, constraint-based modeling, and mapping to network-theoretic or quantum-inspired formalisms (e.g., bipartite matching, flow optimization, or Hamiltonian encodings for quantum algorithms).
+A third family represents a CRN as a directed bipartite graph~\cite{Margraf2019systematic} in which one vertex partition corresponds to molecules and the other to reactions, with edges encoding participation.
+Directionality distinguishes reactants from products, and reversing the orientation of all edges incident to a reaction vertex leaves the representation unchanged, so reversibility is captured naturally.
+The construction generalises to arbitrary stoichiometry without modification and emphasises the indirect coupling between molecules induced by reactions, in the spirit of the ``virtual flask'' framework of~\cite{Simm2017contextCRN}.
+Bipartite graphs are also well suited to network-theoretic analysis, constraint-based modelling, and quantum-walk formulations.

-In this work we adopt the bipartite representation as our baseline model, since it cleanly separates species and reactions and is naturally compatible with both graph-theoretical analysis and quantum algorithmic formulations.
+In this work we adopt the bipartite representation as our baseline, since it cleanly separates species from reactions, is invariant under the choice of reaction orientation, and admits the electrical-network analogy on which our quantum walk algorithms rely (see \sect{masg}).